-Individuals can apply from within or outside the UK, will not need a sponsor for work purposes, and will have a general right to work for most jobs.
+To be eligible, candidates must have been awarded a qualification by an eligible university in the last five years.
+Individuals can apply from within or outside the UK.
+They will not need a sponsor for work purposes and will have a general right to work for most jobs.

-The HPI visa gives individuals the right to work usually for two years.
+The HPI visa usually gives individuals the right to work for two years.
 If they have a PhD or other doctoral qualification, this will be extended to three years.

-As part of their application, individuals will have to pay for the Immigration Health Surcharge, but if they acquire a role in public sector healthcare they will be eligible for a refund.
+Applicants also have to pay for the Immigration Health Surcharge (IHS) (£2,070 for two years or £3,105 for three years), but if they acquire a role in public sector healthcare they will be eligible for a refund.